Amber alert: Texas program development

-Whitson testified in front of the U.S. Congress in June 1996, asking legislators to create a nationwide registry of sex offenders.
-Representative Martin Frost, the Congressman who represents Whitson's district, proposed an "Amber Hagerman Child Protection Act."
+Williams testified in front of the United States Congress in June 1996, asking legislators to create a nationwide registry of sex offenders.
+Representative Martin Frost, the Congressman who represents Williams' district, proposed an "Amber Hagerman Child Protection Act."
 Among the sections of the bill was one that would create a national sex offender registry.

 Diana Simone, a Texas resident who had been following the news, contacted the KDMX radio station and proposed broadcasts to engage passers-by in helping locate missing children.
 Her idea was picked up and for the next two years, alerts were made manually to participating radio stations.
 In 1998, the Child Alert Foundation created the first fully automated Alert Notification System (ANS) to notify surrounding communities when a child was reported missing or abducted.
 Alerts were sent to radio stations as originally requested but included television stations, surrounding law enforcement agencies, newspapers and local support organizations.
 These alerts were sent all at once via pagers, faxes, emails, and cell phones with the information immediately posted on the Internet for the general public to view.

-Following the automation of the AMBER Alert with ANS technology created by the Child Alert Foundation, the National Center for Missing and Exploited Children (NCMEC) expanded its role in 2002 to promote the AMBER Alert, although in 1996 now CEO of the NCMEC declined to come in and further assist the AMBER Alert when asked to by Bruce Seybert and Richard Hagerman and has since worked actively to see alerts distributed using the nation's existing emergency radio and TV response network.
+Following the automation of the Amber alert with ANS technology created by the Child Alert Foundation, the National Center for Missing and Exploited Children (NCMEC) expanded its role in 2002 to promote the Amber alert.